 What is income protection insurance?

-• Income protection insurance is an insurance policy that pays out an income if you are unable to work due to illness or an accident
+- Income protection insurance is an insurance policy that pays out an income if you are unable to work due to illness or an accident

-• Often referred to as sickness insurance or disability insurance
+- Often referred to as sickness insurance or disability insurance

-• Payments usually continue until retirement, death or when you return to work
+- Payments usually continue until retirement, death or when you return to work

-• Short-term income protection insurance is also available where payments are paid for a limited period resulting in reduced monthly premiums
+- Short-term income protection insurance is also available where payments are paid for a limited period resulting in reduced monthly premiums

-• Income is paid after an agreed deferred period has passed, typically one to twelve months and the longer the deferred period the lower the monthly premiums
+- Income is paid after an agreed deferred period has passed, typically one to twelve months and the longer the deferred period the lower the monthly premiums

-• Payments are for a percentage of salary so that there still remains an incentive for policyholders to return to work.
+- Payments are for a percentage of salary so that there still remains an incentive for policyholders to return to work.
 This is typically between 50-70% of your pre-taxed salary

-• Income protection insurance payouts are tax-free
+- Income protection insurance payouts are tax-free

 Do you need income protection insurance?

-• We often think of illness as a couple of days off work with the flu and don't consider what would happen if we were off work for a longer period due to a serious illness or an accident
+- We often think of illness as a couple of days off work with the flu and don't consider what would happen if we were off work for a longer period due to a serious illness or an accident

-• State benefits are low for people unable to work due to illness or injury so it is surprising that only around 9% of the public have any form of income protection insurance
+- State benefits are low for people unable to work due to illness or injury so it is surprising that only around 6% of the public have any form of income protection insurance

-• Premiums can be tailored to your budget as some cover is better than none
+- The price you pay for income protection insurance, your premiums, can be tailored to your budget as some cover is better than none

-• Income protection is available for self-employed individuals but restrictions on payment levels and deferred periods may apply
+- Income protection is available for self-employed individuals but restrictions on payment levels and deferred periods may apply

 How does income protection insurance work?

 Your income protection insurance plan will have a definition of incapacity, which is how the insurance company measures your inability to work and determines if you qualify for a claim on your policy.
 Typically this definition will be based on your ability to continue working in your current occupation.
 Insurers call this an ‘own occupation’ definition.
-Not all income protection insurance companies provide cover against your ability to do your own occupation, especially if your own job is a very manual job or one that carries extra risks.
+Not all income protection insurance companies provide cover against your ability to do your own occupation, especially if your own job is very manual or one that carries extra risks.

 If you fall ill and become unable to work in your current occupation the insurer will start paying you a monthly benefit amount after the deferred period and will continue to make these payments until either you return to work; your insurance comes to an end, or you die.
 The policy offers the ability to claim multiple times, so if you recover from your initial illness and return to work, you may be able to claim again in the future if you become incapacitated for the same or a different reason.